-- The Hospital Pharmacy, the Primary Care Environment (Skills Alcoves) and the Retail Pharmacy all serve as areas where students learn realistic clinical skills under supervision of their professors.
+- The skills alcoves and the compounding lab serve as areas where students learn realistic clinical skills under supervision of their professors.
 The School of Pharmacy also utilizes standardized patients to aid in their counseling skills and help model a real-life pharmacy environment.

-- By working in these simulated environments, students earn 5 certifications upon graduation in Immunizations, Sterilization, Medication Therapy Management, Diabetes Management, and Teaching.
+- By working in these simulated environments, students earn 3 certifications upon graduation in Immunizations, Medication Therapy Management, and Diabetes Management.

 Early Practice Experience

-Students apply what they learn through IPPEs (Introductory Pharmacy Practice Experiences) which are often introduced at most institutions as early as their P2 year.
-But, in our curriculum, we want our students involved from day one.
+Students apply what they learn through IPPEs (Introductory Pharmacy Practice Experiences) which are often introduced at most institutions in their P2 or P3 years.
+At Marshall, we want our students involved from their first year.

-- With Marshall’s Active Learning curriculum, students are certified and in the field by week six.
-At the end of four years, our students will have four years worth of pharmacy practice experience rather than two or three.
+- With Marshall’s Active Learning curriculum, students are certified and in the field by their second semester.
+At the end of four years, our students will have nearly four years worth of pharmacy practice experience rather than two or three.

 - Plus, because of Marshall’s unique geographic location, Marshall students receive a student intern license in 3 states (Ohio, Kentucky, and West Virginia) rather than one!
 They will then be prepared to sit for each state’s license exam upon graduation.